anonymousbitcoin/anon/README.md

 ### Testnet

-Build the latest version of BTCP using the instructions below, then follow the [testnet guide](doc/testnet.md)
+Build the latest version of ANON using the instructions below, then follow the [testnet guide](doc/testnet.md)

 About
 --------------